steampixel/simplePHPRouter/README.md

 </VirtualHost>
 ```

+## Pages, Templates, Themes, Components
+This is a simple router.
+So there is no templating at all.
+But it works perfectly together with [simplePHPComponents](https://github.com/steampixel/simplePHPComponents) and [simplePHPPortals](https://github.com/steampixel/simplePHPPortals).
+There is a complete boilerplate project including these dependencies and this router called [simplePHPPages](https://github.com/steampixel/simplePHPPages).
+You can use it for you next project.

 ## What skills do you need?
 Please be aware that for this router you need a basic understanding of PHP.
 Many problems stem from people lacking basic programming knowledge.
 You should therefore have the following skills:
 * Basic PHP Knowledge